30 Wonderful Read Aloud Books Perfect For All Ages

 - How will you get students will interact during the reading aloud?

 - What types of questioning does the text inspire?
 Think about explicit and implicit questions.

 - Are there sections where you can pause the chosen read aloud books for meaningful discussions or a mini-lesson?

-List of Engaging Picture Books for Read Aloud Lessons
+Picture Books for Read Aloud Lessons

 These picture books are wonderful read-aloud books.
 Each book has suggestions for appropriate discussion topics.
 You will also see from each image if additional teaching resources are available.
 Just click on the image to access.

 Remember to think about how you will share the book.
 Do you hold a picture book for a read aloud lesson or do you share it on an interactive whiteboard?
 Helping your students engage with the illustrations and the text will further support their comprehension.

 There are many teacher websites with read aloud lesson plans.
 One I particularly like is from Teach Outside the Box and their post ‘Top 10 Read Alouds for Elementary STEM’.